Generalized Pinching-Antenna Systems: A Leaky-Coaxial-Cable Perspective: Two-Stage Optimization Algorithm Design

-The computational complexity of Algorithm~\ref{cgalg} is evaluated under the worst-case scenario, where all users can switch among all cables and every slot may be activated or deactivated.
-In this case, a total of $N K^2 M$ calculations are executed within a single iteration.
-Considering $C$ iterations in the main loop, the overall complexity can be expressed as $\mathcal{O}(C N K^2 M)$.
-Since strict preference relationships are defined for both users and slots, the system sum rate monotonically increases during the algorithm, thereby ensuring convergence.
-The final coalition structures satisfy Nash stability \cite{han2012game}, defined as follows: \begin{definition} In the proposed coalitional game, the coalition structures $\mathcal{A}$ and $\mathcal{B}$ are Nash stable if and only if \begin{enumerate} \item $(A_k,\mathcal{A})\succeq_n(A_{k'},\mathcal{A}'), \forall n\in A_k, \forall k'\neq k$, and \item $(B_k,\mathcal{B})\succeq_m(B_{k'},\mathcal{B}'), \forall B_k\cap B_{k'}\neq\emptyset, B_k \triangle B_{k'}=\{m\}$. \end{enumerate} \end{definition} In other words, in the final coalition structures, no user or slot has an incentive to change its current state, which is consistent with the termination condition of the proposed algorithm.
+The final coalition structures obtained from Algorithm~\ref{cgalg} satisfy Nash stability \cite{han2012game}, defined as follows: \begin{definition} In the proposed coalitional game, the coalition structures $\mathcal{A}$ and $\mathcal{B}$ are Nash stable if and only if \begin{enumerate} \item $(A_k,\mathcal{A})\succeq_n(A_{k'},\mathcal{A}'), \forall n\in A_k, \forall k'\neq k$, and \item $(B_k,\mathcal{B})\succeq_m(B_{k'},\mathcal{B}'), \forall B_k\cap B_{k'}\neq\emptyset, B_k \triangle B_{k'}=\{m\}$. \end{enumerate} \end{definition} According to the above definition, in the final coalition structures, no user or slot has an incentive to change its current state, which is consistent with the termination condition of the proposed algorithm.
 Therefore, the solution obtained by Algorithm~\ref{cgalg} is guaranteed to be Nash stable.
+However, Nash stability does not necessarily imply global optimality.
+Hence, the proposed coalitional game based algorithm should be regarded as a suboptimal approach.